AS-ASR: A Lightweight Framework for Aphasia-Specific Automatic Speech Recognition: Related Work

-More recent work has emphasized the need to account for speech variability among aphasia patients.
-Perez et al.~\cite{b13} addressed this with a mixture of experts (MoE) model guided by a speech intelligibility detector, yielding significant gains across severity levels.
-The scarcity of labeled data in non-English languages led Chatzoudis et al.~\cite{b14} to propose a zero-shot cross-lingual framework, utilizing pre-trained multilingual ASR models and language-agnostic features to detect aphasia in Greek and French.
+More recent work addresses inter-patient speech variability.
+Perez et al.~\cite{b13} utilized a mixture of experts (MoE) model guided by an intelligibility detector for gains across severity levels.
+To overcome non-English data scarcity, Chatzoudis et al.~\cite{b14} proposed a zero-shot cross-lingual framework using multilingual models to detect aphasia in Greek and French.

-Sanguedolce et al.~\cite{b15} first carried out a clinical evaluation of Whisper, revealing that its WER strongly tracks aphasia severity and underscoring the limits of models trained solely on fluent speech for post-stroke patients.
-Building on this, they later released the SONIVA corpus and fully fine-tuned Whisper, attaining state-of-the-art accuracy while illuminating how model size shapes generalization~\cite{b23}.
-These open resources neatly complement Tang et al.’s multi-task CTC/Attention + E-Branchformer benchmark~\cite{b16}, together laying a reproducible foundation for aphasia-focused ASR.
+Sanguedolce et al.~\cite{b15} first evaluated Whisper, finding its WER correlates with aphasia severity and showing the limits of models trained only on fluent speech.
+They later released the SONIVA corpus and achieved state-of-the-art results by fine-tuning Whisper, also analyzing model size effects on generalization~\cite{b23}.
+These resources, along with Tang et al.’s benchmark~\cite{b16}, provide a reproducible foundation for aphasia ASR.

-Separately, Liu et al.~\cite{b17} showed that parameter-efficient fine-tuning can yield similar gains in low-resource scenarios, paving the way for the practical deployment of Whisper on clinical and edge devices serving people with disordered speech.
+Separately, Liu et al.~\cite{b17} demonstrated that parameter-efficient fine-tuning achieves comparable gains in low-resource scenarios, enabling the practical deployment of Whisper on clinical and edge devices for users with disordered speech.